StegSchreck/RatS/README.md

 `selenium.common.exceptions.WebDriverException: Message: Expected [object Undefined] undefined to be a string`

-This can be fixed by installing the latest version of [Mozilla's Geckodriver](https://github.com/mozilla/geckodriver) by running again the following command:
+This can be fixed by installing the latest version of [Mozilla's Geckodriver](https://github.com/mozilla/geckodriver) by running again the command mentioned above.
-    `sudo ./InstallGeckodriver.sh`

 ## You are missing a feature or noticed something is wrong?